 If you decide to trek with a guide or donkey, this is less of an issue.
 You’ll be able to carry plenty of rice and possibly even some veggies.

 As I decided to trek unsupported, I had to carry all my food and cooking equipment.
 I did some meal planning when I was in Dushanbe and picked up all of my supplies there.
 You can also get supplies in Khorog, but your options will be quite a bit more limited.

 Don’t count on being able to purchase many supplies in Ishkashim, although there are a few things you can get here.

 Water is plentiful while trekking.
-I personally carry two liters, and fill up when I come to a new source.
-Never had any issues with running out.
+I personally carry two litres and fill up when I come to a new source, and never had any issues with running out.
 I used chlorine tablets to purify my water – many of the streams are full of animal feces and it’s not worth risking sickness when you’re so far from civilization.

 Read next: Ultimate 4-Week China Backpacking Itinerary

 Wakhan Corridor Permits & Registration

 The permit/registration system in the Wakhan Corridor is always changing – this info is based on my experience in late June 2019.
 Don’t worry too much though, it’ll all sort itself out when you arrive.